UK universities accepted millions in funding from fossil fuel giants

-A recent investigation by DeSmog found that several UK universities accepted funding from fossil fuel giants like Shell and ExxonMobil in the past year, despite their green pledges.
+Several universities accepted funding from giants like Shell and ExxonMobil in the past year, despite green pledges, DeSmog found.

 Some of the biggest universities in the UK have accepted millions from fossil fuel companies in the past year despite pledges to address the climate emergency and become greener, according to a new investigation.